scalableminds/webknossos/docs/sharing.md

 webKnossos is built for working collaboratively and sharing your work with colleagues, collaborators, and the scientific community.
 Anything in webKnossos can be shared: the raw datasets, any skeleton or volume annotations, or complex segmentations.

-When speaking about collaboration and sharing, we imagine two scenarios supported by webKnossos:
+When speaking about collaboration and sharing, we imagine three scenarios supported by webKnossos:

-1. Sharing data with outsiders - anyone who is not a member of your webKnossos organization, e.g., colleagues from other institutes, reviewers, publishers, a paper publication, and the research community as a whole.
+1. Sharing data with outsiders - anyone who is not a member of your webKnossos organization, e.g., colleagues from other institutes, reviewers, publishers, a paper publication, and the research community as a whole (read-only).
-2. Share data within your organization to collaborate with other members/co-workers
+2. Sharing data within your organization to collaborate with other members/co-workers (both read-only or modifiable)
+3. Reconstruction of large datasets through a divide-and-conquer strategy with the [projects and tasks system](./tasks.md).

 Since webKnossos is a web platform, most resources can be shared as a web link/URL.
 This makes it super easy to integrate webKnossos in your existing communication workflows, e.g.: